saqib-github/nest-ai/README.md

 # nest-ai
-A nest app with jwt, google, linkedin and facebook authentication.
+A nest app with jwt, google, linkedin and facebook authentication, including chat with gemini, and sharing posts to linkedin